unm-campus-histories/spaces/docs/essays/anthropology.md

 Of all the changes the Anthropology building has endured over its lifetime, some of the most significant came in the 1970s.
 A decade of construction, renovation, and frustration kicked off in in 1970 with renovation of the Anthropology Annex (thanks to funds from the National Science Foundation) to create more space for departmental research and the Maxwell Museum.
 By 1979, more renovations were already being discussed as a part of a university-wide seating crisis.[^csw-2]

-{% include figure.html class="img-left" width="35%" caption="The Albuquerque Journal reports on plans for renovations and additions to the Anthropology building in 1970.
-Source: Center for Southwest Research" src="images\anth-addition.jpg" %}
+{% include figure.html class="img-left" width="48%" caption="In an evocative letter to university secretary John Durrie, Dr. Fred Chreist (Speech and Pathology) outlines faculty complaints about the Anthropology lecture hall, and alludes to greater seating issues at the university.
+Source: Center for Southwest Research" src="images\anth-faculty-correspondence.jpg" %}

 The university experienced seating issues as it struggled to match classes to appropriately-sized classrooms, forcing the administration to re-evaluate the sizes of its lecture halls.
 When the Student Union moved out and the Anthropology Department moved in, the old ballroom of the building was converted into a massive lecture hall.
 Correspondence between university officials throughout the 1970s reveals frustrations with the acoustics of the space and the excess of seats compared the number of students using the room.
 Most people involved in the discussion agreed that the lecture hall needed a change.
 Many letters between instructors, administrators, and architects reveal that the process of actually solving these issues was a long and slow one.
 Renovations to the Anthropology lecture hall finally reached completion in 1982 and included splitting the lecture hall into multiple rooms. [^csw-3]

-{% include figure.html class="img-left" width="48%" caption="In an evocative letter to university secretary John Durrie, Dr. Fred Chreist (Speech and Pathology) outlines faculty complaints about the Anthropology lecture hall, and alludes to greater seating issues at the university.
-Source: Center for Southwest Research" src="images\anth-faculty-correspondence.jpg" %}

 {% include figure.html class="img-right" width="48%" caption="Contemporary layout of Anthropology building.
 Source: Center for Southwest Research" src="images\anth-plans.jpg" %}